-COLOR MATCH LAMINATION STRIPS
+I COLOUR MATCH LAMINATION STRIPS

-Cut lamination strips from the same slab as the countertop, and wherever possible from the same saw cut to ensure a color match; see below.
+Cut lamination strips from the same slab as the benchtop, and wherever possible from the same saw cut to ensure a colour match; see below.

-ALIGN JOINS WITH SEAMS
+I ALIGN JOINS WITH SEAMS

 The lamination strip should be the same length as the piece of surface to which it is attached.
 Joins in lamination strips will, therefore, be aligned with the surface seams.